David MacIver: Career

-In 1874 McIver was elected Member of Parliament for Birkenhead.
+In 1874, MacIver was elected Member of Parliament for Birkenhead.
 He held the seat until 1885.
 In 1898 he was elected MP for Liverpool Kirkdale and held the seat until his death aged 67 in 1907.

+Personal life

-McIver married firstly Anne Rankin daughter of Robert Rankin of Bromborough and after her death in 1869 he married Edith Eleanor Squarey daughter of A T Squarey of Bebington.
+MacIver was twice married.
+His first marriage was to Anne Rankin, a daughter of Robert Rankin of Bromborough.
+Before her death in 1869, they were the parents of: